How to submit the final version of your PhD thesis

 The University has an expectation that a PhD thesis is a document available for public consultation.
 As such, unless a legitimate reason for restricting access to the thesis exists, all PhD theses will be made publicly available on the internet via the Edinburgh Research Archive (ERA).

 It is highly recommended that you discuss with your primary supervisor the implications of publishing your thesis online in ERA.
 If your thesis contains confidential or sensitive data it may not be appropriate to make the full text freely available online.
 Similarly if there is the intention to publish the whole, or extracts from, your thesis you may want to restrict access to the electronic version.

-- Go to https://www.pure.ed.ac.uk/ and log-in with your EASE account
+- Go to Pure and log in with your EASE account

-- Click on the Green ‘Add new’ button on the top right and select ‘Doctoral Thesis’, or alternatively click on ‘Student theses’ on the LHS nav bar followed by ‘Doctoral Thesis’
+- Click on the green ‘Add new’ button on the top right and select ‘Doctoral Thesis’, or alternatively click on ‘Student theses’ on the left-hand-side navigation bar followed by ‘Doctoral Thesis’

 - The record should be auto-populated with most of your thesis award information.
 Please check for completeness, and add in the title of your thesis in the appropriate box.

 - Upload your electronic thesis files by clicking on the ‘Add document’ button.
 If you require an embargo for the PDF add the date and reason in the appropriate boxes.
 The initial embargo length is one year from date of graduation.
 The date will be checked by Library staff and changed if a different value is added without permission.

 - Please remove any signatures, personal postal and email addresses from the PDF version.

 - Upload your Access to Thesis form alongside your thesis files.

 - Supplementary data can be added alongside the thesis text.
 Change the ‘Type’ to ‘Supplementary materials’ and upload the files as described above.
 The record Visibility needs to be set to 'Backend - Restricted to Pure users'